NotAShelf/nvf/.github/README.md

 Similar instructions will apply for `nix profile install`.
 However, you are recommended to instead use the module system as described in the manual.

 > [!NOTE]
 > The `maximal` configuration is _massive_ and will take a while to build.
-To get a feel for the configuration, use the default `nix` or `tidal` configurations.
+> To get a feel for the configuration, use the default `nix` or `tidal` configurations.
-> Should you choose to try out the `maximal` configuration, using the binary cache as described in the manual is _strongly_ recommended.
+> Should you choose to try out the `maximal` configuration, using the binary cache as described
+> in the manual is _strongly_ recommended.

 ### Docker

 As of version 0.5, an image for the `nix` output is published to Dockerhub and GitHub packages with each tagged release.
-If you do not have Nix installed on your system, you may run neovim within a container using your favorite tool.
+If you do not have Docker installed on your system, you may run neovim within a container using your favorite tool.
+You are still recommended to use `nix` instead of Docker.

 The following command will open the current directory in neovim with necessary tools bootstrapped.

 ```console